fastrgv/Asud/README.md

 * If one commandline parameter is passed, it must be the relative path to a valid input file.

-In order to create a valid input file, copy the prototype file named "s0.txt" to a filename of your choosing.
+In order to manually create a valid input file, copy the prototype file named "s0.txt" to a filename of your choosing.
 Then edit it by replacing some zeros to match your puzzle, say sud1.txt.
 Zeros imply that the value is not known.
 So just insert the known puzzle values into their proper positions.